crisisfighters/crisisfighters.org/content/recruiter.md

 <div id="recruiter-screen">Loading ...</div>

 ## Contribute and improve everything
-This page is crowdsourced, please help us by <a href="/contribute" target="_blank">contributing</a> - it's easy and impactful.
+This page is crowdsourced, please help us by <a href="/contribute" target="_blank">contributing</a> - it's easy, fun and helps others get active.